TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Trezor<br>
 :iphone: Product: Model T<br>
 :scroll: Title: Malicious Change in Mixed Transactions<br>
-:nerd_face: Detail: In Trezor's two stage transactiong validation and signing process claims about the addresses in the first stage were not sufficiently verified in the second stage.
+:nerd_face: Detail: In Trezor's two stage transaction validation and signing process claims about the addresses in the first stage were not sufficiently verified in the second stage.
 This could be used to insert a malicious 1of2 multisig change output into the transaction.
 This is very similar to an attack as discovered by Marko Bencun in October 2019.<br>
 :poop: Bug: Bad transaction validation on device<br>
 :sunglasses: Reporter: Saleem Rashid<br>
 :mega: Explanation from vendor: